ICELANDERS' NAMES

 feminine form Birna for a girl.
 There are wolves among us: Úlfur, and Ylfa for the she-wolf.
 Among the gods,

-of course, there are the classical Óðinn, Þór and Baldur, Njörður, Freyr, Freyja etc… and then there
+of course, there are the classical Óðinn, Þór and Baldur, Njörður, Freyr, Freyja etc

 Victoria